Skip to content

 proration_behaviorcreate_prorations or noneDetermines if the subscription creates prorations after migration.
 The default value is create_prorations.

-collection_methodcharge_automatically or send_invoiceWhen charging automatically, Stripe attempts to pay the underlying subscription at the end of each billing cycle using the default source attached to the customer.
+collection_methodcharge_automatically or send_invoiceWhen charging automatically, Stripe attempts to pay the underlying subscription at the end of each billing period using the default source attached to the customer.
 The default value is charge_automatically.
 When sending an invoice, Stripe emails your customer an invoice with payment instructions, and marks the subscription as active.
 If using send_invoice, you must set days_until_due.

 default_tax_rateStripe Tax IDSets the subscription’s default_tax_rates.
 This also determines the invoice’s default_tax_rates for any invoices issued by the subscription during this phase.
 This value is incompatible with automatic_tax.